Where did you travel abroad? Did you backpack?

 As I left Europe, I felt happy to be going home; the time was right.
 At first my return was a pleasure, and everyone wanted to hear my stories.
 But I quickly realized that people often tire of hearing your stories, and it is difficult to communicate what the experience abroad was truly like.
 I began missing my gypsy lifestyle, and especially missed the beautiful sights of Europe and meeting new, interesting people every day.
 I don’t feel like my backpacking trip satiated my wanderlust, but rather added fuel to the flame, and increased my desire to travel into a need.

-Over the next year, I decided to apply to graduate programs in the UK and Ireland, and in fall of 2012, headed abroad again to spend the year living and studying in Scotland!
+Over the next year, I decided to apply to graduate programs in the UK and Ireland, and in the fall, headed abroad again to spend the year living and studying in Scotland!

 What is your number one tip for anyone hoping to follow in your footsteps?